 2.2.4.2 Regulation Provider Loss of AGC

 (1) If a QSE providing Regulation Services loses its AGC for any reason, it will notify ERCOT as soon as practicable of the reason for and estimated duration of the loss.
 ERCOT will assess whether additional action should be taken to maintain system frequency.
-Possible ERCOT actions include opening a Supplemental Ancillary Services Market (SASM) per Protocol Section 6.4.9.2, Supplemental Ancillary Services Market, for the period of anticipated loss.

 2.3 Ancillary Services